makeabilitylab/physcomp/electronics/variable-resistors.md

 There are **two-leg** variable resistors like rheostats, photocells, and force-sensitive resistors and there are **three-leg** variable resistors, which are called potentiometers.
 Both types are orientation agnostic—just like regular resistors, they will work in either direction (non-polarized).

-The schematic symbols for some example variable resistors are below.
+We've included some schematic symbols for some example variable resistors below.

 ![](assets/images/SchematicSymbolsOfVariableResistors_ByJonFroehlich.png)
 **Figure.** Schematic symbols for some example two-leg and three-leg variable resistors.
 Notice how some schematic symbols are the *same* across variable resistor types.